The magnificent mealie

 In short corn on the cob is affordable, highly-nutritious and readily available.

-But grind that magnificent mealie, extract the germ and bran, and you have a deadly pap with no more nutrition than cake-flour; and because it has lost its flavour, demands several spoonfuls of sugar.
+But grind that magnificent mealie, extract the germ and bran and you have a deadly pap with no more nutrition than cake-flour; and because it has lost its flavour, demands several spoonfuls of sugar and too much salt.
+Hypertension and diabetes soon follow.

 "Refined maizemeal has made South African women more obese than the Americans and is the prime reason why diabetes afflicts at least 13% of our people; in some communities the rate is over thirty percent."